Soli Deo Gloria

 Amy Lindsey

-Amy Lindsey is the Logic & Rhetoric School Academic Dean for Regents.
+Amy Lindsey is the Logic & Rhetoric School Academic Dean for Regents and a certified Classical & Christian Teacher by the ACCS .
 Mrs. Lindsey received a Bachelor of Arts in English with a focus in comparative literature and a minor in Latin from George Mason University in Fairfax.
 Mrs. Lindsey also holds a Master's in Curriculum and Instruction from UVA's Curry School of Education.
 Mrs. Lindsey has served as a teacher and as Director of Curriculum and Instruction at Regents School.
 She taught third and sixth grades at her former elementary school, Dominion Christian School, a classical Christian school in Oakton.
 Throughout college, Mrs. Lindsey worked as a teacher’s aide, helping in kindergarten and second grade.
 She also taught first grade as a long-term substitute teacher.
 Additionally, Mrs. Lindsey had the unique opportunity to teach Latin I at her alma mater, Ad Fontes Academy, in Centreville, working with students in grades six through eleven.
 Mrs. Lindsey has been involved in classical education since the age of seven when her mother helped found Dominion Christian School.
-She is married to Micah and enjoys reading, running, and spending time in the great outdoors with her husband, their sons Eli and Wills, and their dog.
+She is married to Micah and enjoys reading, running, and spending time in the great outdoors with her husband, their sons Eli, Wills, Jude and Theodore and their dog.

 Jared Lindsey